tsshadow/scrobbler/README.md

 If `listenbrainz_user` and `listenbrainz_token` are set in `/api/v1/config` you may omit them in the payload.
 Imports are idempotent;
 re-running the command skips previously stored listens.

+### Verifying ListenBrainz genres

+If you want to double-check whether a listen actually has genre tags upstream, see [`docs/listenbrainz_genre_endpoints.md`](docs/listenbrainz_genre_endpoints.md) for ready-to-run API calls against ListenBrainz (and the underlying MusicBrainz data) that surface the `additional_info.tags` values used during imports.

 ### Example JSON scrobble

 ```json